cakephp/docs/en/development/configuration.rst

         ]
     ],

+The above will create a 'default' connection, with the provided parameters.
 You can also define additional connections at runtime using :php:meth:`Cake\\Database\\ConnectionManager::config()`.
 An example of that would be::